 Under its Terms of Reference, the Risk Management Committee ("RMC") has been established to provide day to day oversight and coordination of the Company's risk management functions in accordance with the limits, strategy and business plan agreed by the Board.
-The RMC escalates all matters requiring approval to the Board.
 The Chief Risk Officer ("CRO") and the Board have full power and authority to make decisions on all risk issues affecting the Company, save for the matters reserved for approval by the Board.
-The main purpose of the RMC is to safeguard the financial condition and performance of the firm by assessing the significant risks arising from the activities of the firm and ensuring that these risks are actively managed in light of market conditions.
+The main purpose of the RMC is to safeguard the financial condition and performance of the firm by assessing the significant risks arising from the activities of the firm and ensuring that these risks are actively managed in light of current market conditions.
 The focus will be on market, credit, operational risks, liquidity and capital management.

-Overall monitoring of specific risks within the Company is undertaken bij the risk department, which reports to the CRO.
+The RMC also oversees legal & compliance risks.
+Overall monitoring of specific risks within the Company is undertaken by the risk department, which reports to the CRO.
 The MUS(EU) Risk Unit is supported by risk departments within MUS(EMEA).
-Below is an overview of the principal risks managed by the RMC in the period 1 January 2023 - 31 December 2023.
+Below is an overview of the principal risks managed by the RMC in the period 1 January 2024 - 31 December 2024.
 The risks identified by management are categorised in the Company's material risk classes below: